murchandamus/bips/bip-update-process.md

 stopped to make progress may be closed.

 When the proposal has been assigned a number and is complete, a BIP editor will merge it to the BIP repository.
-After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the author may continue to update the proposal as necessary in the git repository.
-Updates to merged documents by the author should also be submitted as pull requests.
+After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the authors may continue to update the proposal as necessary in the git repository.
+Updates to merged documents by the authors should also be submitted as pull requests.

 #### Proposed[^proposed]

-When the author is confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Proposed to indicate that they recommend adoption or implementation of the BIP.
-Where applicable, the author must ensure that any proposed specification is solid, not unduly complicated, and definitive.
+When the authors are confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Proposed to indicate that they recommend adoption or implementation of the BIP.
+Where applicable, the authors must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is adopted.